 3. Be suspicious of any email that requests your authentication, asks for personal information, or says there is a problem with your Armed Forces Bank accounts.

 Occasionally we send out emails with information on special offers or new products and services.
 Any link in these emails should lead you to legitimate pages on the afbank.com website.
 If one of our domain names (afbank.com, ecom.dfckc.com, or afbank.mortgagewebcenter.com) is not in the web browser's address field, it's not our website.

 Do not reply by email if you receive an email like this.
-Instead, call us at (888) 929-2265 to verify the legitimacy of the email.
+Instead, log in to Digital Banking and send us a message.
+Or, call or visit a branch.

 4. Email headers can be forged easily, so don’t trust them.